Nabakator/anniversaire/README.md

 This project creates an interactive and fun web birthday card to celebrate your friend’s special day.
 Built with **HTML**, **CSS**, and **jQuery**, this web page includes progressive birthday wishes and an animated surprise to bring joy and smiles.

-## Project Structure
+## Project structure

-The project is organized as follows:
+The project is organised as follows:
 ```
 anniversaire/
 ├── index.html            # Main HTML file containing structure and content